Council members include consumers, families, carers and support people as well as public mental health service staff.

 Katrina has worked as a senior family/carer consultant since 2007.
 She is passionate about engaging people with lived experience and progressing the mental health workforce.
 Katrina is across current advocacy issues through her membership of many national, state local and regional groups.
 She is a Community Member for the Mental Health Tribunal, on the Executive of the National Mental Health Consumer and Carer Forum and on the Board of Tandem.
 She also supports the Carer Lived Experience Workforce in Victoria.

 Julie has had many admissions to acute in-patient wards as an involuntary patient.
 She is currently employed as a Senior Consumer Consultant at Forensicare, and has contributed extensively to the Royal Commission into Victoria’s Mental Health System.
 Julie has a long background in advocating for consumer rights.
 She has served as Chairperson of the Women’s Mental Health Network Victoria, on the VMIAC Committee of Management and has received multiple awards.
 These include winning the Victorian Public Healthcare Awards 'Outstanding Achievement by an individual or team in Mental Health Care Award' (2014), the VMIAC Best in State Consumer Advisory Group Award (2018), and the Royal Australian and New Zealand College of Psychiatrists (RANZCP) Meritorious Award (2019).
+In 2021, Julie was awarded the Order of Australia Medal (OAM) for her service to community mental health, as announced in the Queen's Birthday Honours list.

 Elizabeth has lived experience and has worked in peer support and community development roles with mental health consumers.
 Rather than focusing on the incremental improvements that occur when working with individual consumers, she has joined the MHCC’s Advisory Council in order to drive larger improvements in the mental health system.
 Elizabeth feels passionately that lived experience knowledge can be used to improve the mental health sector sector and service provision.